Top Cigar Lounges in New Orleans for Mardi Gras

 While Tujague’s is more of your traditional, esteemed New Orleans restaurant, Fulton Alley is a more modern and engaging location in the Warehouse District.
 It is a bowling alley but with a touch of luxury added to it.

-Instead of those stingy, asylum white benches, you can instead relax in leather chairs and couches during your game.
-The food is also phenomenal, with items like traditional meat pies and southern style chicken.
+Instead of those stingy, asylum-white benches, you can instead relax in leather chairs and couches during your game.
+The food is also phenomenal, with items like traditional meat pies and southern-style chicken.

 Outside is a modern and comfortable patio with full food and drinks service.
 This is the place to light up your cigars after knocking down a couple of turkeys.
 Enjoy the great food, fun environment, and craft cocktails while smoking one of your favorite cigars.

 A few years ago, the city of New Orleans passed some legislation, making it almost impossible for a new cigar bar to open.
 However, the luxurious Apres Lounge in the Warehouse District decided to go around that by opening an outdoor cigar bar.
-In a city where you don’t really need to worry about the cold, this lounge can be opened year-round and offers a wide range of food and drink choices.
+In a city where you don’t really need to worry about the cold, this cigar lounge in New Orleans can be opened year-round and offers a wide range of food and drink choices.

 The cigar service, known as Apres Brulee, offers up a wide range of top cigar brands such as Drew Estate, Fuente, and Montecristo.
 Pairing these up with their famed champagne and cocktails will make for a luxurious and memorable evening.